Flagsmith/flagsmith/docs/docs/system-administration/rbac.md

 - [Use existing groups from your enterprise identity provider](/system-administration/authentication/SAML/#using-groups-from-your-saml-idp).
   Any time a user logs in using single sign-on, they will be made a member of any groups with matching external IDs.

+## Deprecated features

+Groups can grant permissions directly to their members in the same way that roles do.
+This functionality was deprecated in Flagsmith 2.135.2.
+To grant permissions to all members of a group, create a role with the desired permissions and assign it to the group instead.

+Assigning roles to groups has several benefits over assigning permissions directly to a group:

+- Roles can be assigned to Admin API keys, but Admin API keys cannot belong to groups.
+- If you need multiple groups or users with similar permissions, the common permissions can be defined in a role and assigned to multiple groups or users instead of being duplicated.
+- Having roles as the single place where permissions are defined makes auditing permissions easier.

 ## Permissions reference

 Permissions can be assigned at four levels: user group, organisation, project, and environment.